Skip to content

 Posted on:24 November 2023 at

 A colleague and I recently revisited some Python code we had written because it was too slow.
 Originally we were comparing the contents of two lists, each with somewhere between 10 and 100 elements.
-People were then trying to use this web endpoint to compare lists with hundreds of thousands of elements, and it was very slow…time for a refactor!
+People were then trying to use this web endpoint to compare lists with hundreds of thousands of elements, and it was very slow

 Many people might know about sets already, and there are plenty of explanations of how to use them (and I definitely can’t teach full-on set theory), but this post is more about the story and process of a refactor.